open-atmos/PySDM/paper/paper.md

 \begin{figure}[h]
     \centering
     \includegraphics[width=0.75\textwidth]{readme}
-    \caption{Solution for size spectrum evolution with Golovin kernel.}
+    \caption{Sample plot generated with the code snippets included in the paper.}
     \label{fig:readme_fig_1}
 \end{figure}

 # Usage examples

-The PySDM examples are shipped in a separate package that can be installed with `pip install git+https://github.com/atmos-cloud-sim-uj/PySDM-examples.git` or conveniently experimented with using Colab or mybinder.org platforms (single-click launching badges included in the `PySDM` README file).
+The PySDM examples are shipped in a separate package that can be installed with `pip` (`pip install git+https://github.com/atmos-cloud-sim-uj/PySDM-examples.git`) or conveniently experimented with using Colab or mybinder.org platforms (single-click launching badges included in the `PySDM` README file).
 The examples are based on setups from literature, and the package is structured using bibliographic labels (e.g.,